hatch-mobile/CodeSnippets/README.md

 ## Assets

-Example: List snippets that are available to install
+Example: List snippets that are available to install.

+The installer tool will only install/backup snippet files that have the prefix `hatch_` while the others are considered to be personal snippets (applies to Xcode only for now).

 <img src="https://github.com/hatch-mobile/CodeSnippets/assets/2229408/42248de6-07db-4cad-9f37-695c018049a9" width="75%">